emsifa/power-stub/README.md

 #### Include

-We also handle include function to keep indentation in our code.
+We also handle include function to keep indentation relative to the definition.
 For example you have 2 stub files like below:

 `main.js.stub`